 This tremendous expansion, however, was soon brought to a halt.
 By the turn of the 20th century the industry saw prices plummet amidst a sea of surplus grapes, and the arrival of phylloxera dealt vintners a stunning blow as more than 80% of the valley's vineyard acreage fell victim to the destructive root louse.
 An even greater threat to the Napa Valley wine industry arrived in 1920 with the enactment of Prohibition.
 Vineyards and wineries were abandoned over the next 14 years with only a handful of wineries continuing to operate by producing sacramental wines.

 With the repeal of Prohibition in 1933, Napa Valley's wine industry began its slow recovery.
 During this time, John Daniel Jr. resurrected Inglenook, Georges de Latour re-established Beaulieu Vineyards (BV), Louis M. Martini built his winery and the Mondavi family purchased Charles Krug Winery.
 Andre Tchelischeff, a Russian émigré working in France, came to Napa Valley to work for BV and became one of the great figures and mentors in the history of Napa Valley wine.

 The Napa Valley's rich winemaking history began well before the California Gold Rush.

 The early 1940s marked an important point in Napa Valley’s history when these early vintners realized they would be more successful working together than on their own.
-In 1944, seven vintners signed the agreement of association that formed the Napa Valley Vintners trade association, now nearly 500 wineries strong.
+In 1944, seven vintners signed the agreement of association that formed the Napa Valley Vintners trade association, now 539 wineries strong.

 The prominence of Napa Valley wine on the world stage is largely due to the efforts of our vintners during the last 50 years.
 People like Robert Mondavi, Napa Valley’s greatest marketer, fully embodied the collective spirit and camaraderie that gave rise to our success and quality.